Model-Dowser: Data-Free Importance Probing to Mitigate Catastrophic Forgetting in Multimodal Large Language Models: Experiments

 \subsection{Findings}

 \paragraph{Robust Balance between Upstream Knowledge and Downstream Adaptation.} Across all benchmarks, we observe a general trend: while different fine-tuning strategies often achieve comparable downstream performance, their ability to preserve upstream zero-shot knowledge varies.
 As shown in \cref{tab:main_res_nvlia,tab:main_res_llava}, \ours achieves the highest H-scores among all evaluated methods by preserving pretrained knowledge during sparse fine-tuning.
 This trend holds across architectures.
-For instance, with NVILA-Lite-2B, \ours achieves H-scores of 85.7 and 71.2 on COCO-Caption and ImageNet-R, respectively, and also maintains strong upstream performance while achieving H-scores of 79.9 and 69.7 on COCO-Caption and ImageNet-R, respectively, on LLaVA-1.5-7B.
+For instance, with NVILA-Lite-2B, \ours achieves H-scores of 85.7 and 71.2 on COCO-Caption and ImageNet-R, respectively, and also maintains strong upstream performance on LLaVA-1.5-7B while achieving H-scores of 79.9 and 69.7 on COCO-Caption and ImageNet-R, respectively.
 Importantly, these results suggest that catastrophic forgetting is less a consequence of insufficient downstream adaptation and more a result of failure to preserve functionally sensitive parameters.
 By selectively protecting parameters with high functional impact and updating those with minimal effect on the output function, \ours preserves the model’s core representational capacity while retaining sufficient plasticity for downstream alignment, resulting in robust and balanced performance across models and tasks.
-We provide the results of LLaVA-1.5-7B on Flickr30k and IconQA on \cref{app:moreExp}
+We provide further details of experimental results in \cref{app:moreExp}

 \paragraph{Increased Vulnerability of Early Decoder Layers to Catastrophic Forgetting.} Layer-wise analysis shows that catastrophic forgetting is most severe when fine-tuning extends to early layers, as shown in \cref{fig:layerdAcc}.
 Grafting, DARE, and Tailor maintain stability across the last 4--16 layers but collapse when updates are applied to early layers because these post-merging methods are inherently reactive; patching weights to recover the pretrained task is insufficient after disruption by fine-tuning.
 In contrast, SPIDER can preserve pretrained knowledge across even more layers by dynamically selecting parameters based on gradient history.
 However, even with all 32 layers, SPIDER underperforms \ours, indicating that it struggles to identify important parameters for preserving pretraining knowledge in the early layers.
 Conversely, \ours preserves sensitive functional anchors across layers and updates only the others, sustaining stability throughout the tuning process.